High Desert State Prison (California): Investigation

-In late 2015 the state Office of the Inspector General completed a six-month investigation into conditions at the prison, after complaints of officer misconduct and prisoner abuse, and issued its report, calling for changes at the facility.
+In December 2015, after the allegations regarding misconduct by officers and abuse of prisoners came to light, the State Office of the Inspector General carried out a six-month inquiry on the situation at the prison and published its findings.
 Although there are buildings to house certain inmates in protective custody, such as sex offenders, officers put other prisoners near them.
 The prison has had a rapid turnover in top management for nearly a decade, with seven wardens in eight years.
 In their report investigators wrote there was a "perception of insularity and indifference to inmates" at High Desert, exacerbated by its remoteness and "a labor organization that opposes oversight to the point of actively discouraging members from coming forward with information that could … adversely affect another officer."